Comparison

 Postman might be better if you...

-- - Need API documentation as a primary output
+• - Need API documentation generation as a primary output

-- - Use Postman Flows for complex API workflows
+• - Use Postman Flows for complex multi-step API workflows

 Frequently asked questions

-Total Shift Left offers a free 15-day trial with full platform access.
+Total Shift Left has a forever-free Citizen Developer Edition for single users (no credit card, no expiry, full authoring + AI test generation with 50 endpoints / mocks / workflows) plus a 15-day Enterprise trial that mirrors the full platform.
 Postman's free tier is limited to 25 collection runs per month.
-For teams, Total Shift Left provides custom pricing based on your needs.
+For teams, Total Shift Left offers transparent custom pricing.

 Ready to try AI-powered API testing?